© 2010. State University of New York at Buffalo. All rights reserved.

 [Description and dates], Box/folder number, MS 184, Woman's Investigating Club, Buffalo, N.Y., 1893-1910, University Archives, State University of New York at Buffalo.

 See the Special Collections' preferred citations instructions for additional information.Acquisition Information

 Copyright of papers in the collection may be held by their authors, or the authors' heirs or assigns.
-Researchers must obtain the written permission of the holder(s) of copyright and the University Archives before publishing quotations from or reproducing materials in the collection.
-Please see archivist for details on obtaining copyright permission.Processing Information
+Researchers must obtain the written permission of the holder(s) of copyright and the University Archives before publishing quotations from materials in the collection.
+Most papers may be copied in accordance with the library's usual procedures unless otherwise specified.Processing Information

 No further accruals are expected to this collection.

 The Woman's Investigating Club grew out of a group of women from West Side Presbyterian Church in Buffalo, New York, who met at the suggestion of Mrs. Julia B. Newman Danforth to talk about forming a club.
 "The idea then was a sort of mother's club, to teach household economy, the care of children and the like.
 Such a club was formed, and Mrs. Herbert Lord was chosen President."
 The first meeting was held in March 1888.
 The first year they "cooked, talked about household cares, read recipes, and sometimes made a higher literary effort in an essay on a question of the day, or on the life of a great man or woman."

 The year 1889 saw a more literary effort and "thirst for knowledge."
 The club met October through May, setting the annual calendar of thematic reading and lectures in advance.
 A "Fifteen Minute Club" was organized for the Summer months for members to record their daily readings for the next year's topic.
 The annual banquet and election was held in March.